The Mouth

 Same champagne raised to consecrate our lies.

-We swore we’d silence the voice inside us calling—
+We swore we’d answer something in us calling—

 We just got better at the long goodbyes.